-- From the Start page, click Data Services Management Console. - From the Tools menu, click Data Services Management Console. - Click the Data Services Management Console tool bar icon.
+- From the Tools menu, click Data Services Management Console. - Click the Data Services Management Console tool bar icon.

 4.3.1 Management Console navigation

 After you log in to the Management Console and launch one of the applications, the application name appears under the Management Console banner.